 Informed financial consent

-In order to confirm the costs involved with your procedure, and identify if there will be any out of pocket expenses, your specialist should provide a breakdown of expected costs in writing prior to your treatment or admission to hospital.
-This is called a "informed financial consent" or "written estimate of fees".
+In order to confirm the costs involved for your procedure and identify if there will be any out of pocket expenses, your specialist should provide a breakdown of expected costs in writing prior to your treatment or admission to hospital.
+This is called an "informed financial consent" or "written estimate of fees".

 Make sure to ask for informed financial consent

-A "informed financial consent" or "written estimate of fees" should include the following things:
+A "informed financial consent" or "written estimate of fees" should include:

 - Details of the proposed procedure including hospital, admission date, procedure details such as MBS items, their description and fee for each item.

 - Other services or specialists such as anaesthetist, assistant surgeon, pathology and radiology, including their estimate of fee.

 - Any prosthetics that may be required depending on the procedure you are having, including the full fee for these and the health fund benefit.

 - Patient or guardian signature and date.